 This course introduces students to the fundamental knowledge of Cybersecurity audit and control processes.
-Topics includes control framework, legal and ethical issues for IT auditors, audit planning, service delivery, network telecommunications auditing, application auditing, fraud and forensic auditing, e-business auditing, ISO auditing, PCI auditing, GLBA auditing, HIPAA auditing, and SOX auditing.
+Topics includes control framework, legal and ethical issues for IT auditors, planning, IT service delivery, telecommunications auditing, application auditing, fraud and forensic auditing, e-business auditing, ISO auditing, PCI auditing, GLBA auditing, HIPAA auditing, and SOX auditing.
 Upon successful course completion, students will be able to conduct audits of information systems, create a control structure, audit an IT infrastructure against it, and establish systematic remediation procedures.
 Students will also have an opportunity to be certified as a CISA (Certified Information System Auditor).